Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 For summery, this systemd with the `systemctl` command is another way to check and set the init files, this is also applied on many linux system like Red Hat and opensuse servers for enterprise, there is some distribution that don't use systemd, but this is only on the desktop linux version, it's more likely to find systemd in used on enterprises systems.

+We also need to be familiar with **systemd-delta**, it may be used to identify and compare configuration files that override other configuration files.
+Files in /etc have highest priority, files in /run have the second highest priority, …, files in /usr/lib have lowest priority.
+Files in a directory with higher priority override files with the same name in directories of lower priority.
+In addition, certain configuration files can have ".d" directories which contain "drop-in" files with configuration snippets which augment the main configuration file.

-Now, for this chapter 2 we need also be familiar with GRUB legacy and GRUB2, this GRUB stand for GRand Unified Bootloader, this is bootloader which mean this is the first menu that the computer bring up, in this menu we can choose what operation system we want to load up, let's say that you have some DELL PC and you want that one partition will be Windows and the other contain Linux, you can do so and the GRUB is the menu which bring you the option to choose between the OS's.
+Now, for this chapter 2 we need also be familiar with GRUB legacy and GRUB2, this GRUB stand for GRand Unified Bootloader, this is bootloader which mean this is the first menu that the computer bring up, GRUB is a modular bootloader and supports booting from PC UEFI, PC BIOS and other platforms, in this menu we can choose what operation system we want to load up, let's say that you have some DELL PC and you want that one partition will be Windows and the other contain Linux, you can do so and the GRUB is the menu which bring you the option to choose between the OS's.

 You must also be familiar with the different between those two, GRUB legacy is the first version of that GRUB project and on the most linux version you may see that GRUB is on version 0.97 like as follow in centOS (version 6)